verypossible-labs/KiAuto/README.md

 ```
 docker build -t kicad-automation .
-docker run --rm -it -v <path to a kicad project>/kicad-project -v`pwd`:/kicad-automation-scriptskicad-automation-scripts
+docker run --rm -it -v <path to a kicad project>/kicad-project -v`pwd`:/kicad-automation-scripts kicad-automation
 ```

 Or fetch it from [Dockerhub]: